-The MD-SVC is able in the first place to provide layered descriptions allowing for rate adaptation among each of the available networks, namely WiMAX, DVB and WLAN.
+The proposed MD-SVC approach is able in the first place to provide layered descriptions, allowing for rate adaptation among each of the available networks, namely WiMax, DVB and WLAN.
 This is possible since the coder inherits its scalable proprieties from the SVC coder.
 The choice was based on the coder performances and also in the fact that it represents a standardized solution in scalable video coding.